acmailer/acmailer/README.md

 - **file_options**: Wraps the files configuration that will be used when the mail adapter is a `Zend\Mail\Transport\File` instance
     - **path**: Directory where the email will be saved.
     - **callback**: Callback used to get the filename of the email.
 - **mail_listeners**: An array of mail listeners that will be automatically attached to the service once created.
-They can be either `ZcMailer\Event\MailListenerInterface` instances or strings that will be used to fetch a service if exists or lazily instantiate an object.
+They can be either `AcMailer\Event\MailListenerInterface` instances or strings that will be used to fetch a service if exists or lazily instantiate an object.
 This is an empty array by default.

 #### Migrate config from AcMailer 4.5 and earlier to AcMailer 5.0